 4. Ring gender test.
 If you place your wedding ring on a string above your bump, the way the ring swings is supposed to determine gender.
 Should the ring go from side to side, this means girl.
 If the ring spins in a circle, you’re supposed to be expecting a boy.
 My ring went from side to side with both girls.

 5. Draino test.
 For this gender prediction test, you need to collect a sample of urine in a cup, then mix with Draino.
 The resulting color is purported to be a gender indicator.
 Green = girl, blue = boy.
 This is the one wives tale about baby gender that I didn’t do, so I don’t have any experience with how accurate this method is.
+If you’re not into mixing Draino up or trying to figure out the color (sometimes it’s really hard to tell), you can also try Intelligender.
+My Intelligender test results here.

 6. Headaches.
 Wives tales suggest that if you have headaches during pregnancy, this is a gender predictor you’re expecting a boy.
 No brain pulsing is supposed to mean it’s a girl.
 This was wrong for me – I had daily headaches during pregnancy with both of my girls.